Andrés Orozco-Estrada: Career

-Orozco-Estrada first guest-conducted the Vienna Symphony Orchestra in 2006.
+In 2006, Orozco-Estrada first guest-conducted the Vienna Symphony Orchestra, and also the Swedish Radio Symphony Orchestra.
 In March 2018, the Vienna Symphony announced his appointment as its next chief conductor, effective with the 2021–2022 season, with an initial contract of 5 years.
-He held the title of chief conductor designate in the 2020–2021 season.
+He held the title of chief conductor-designate in the 2020–2021 season.
 Orozco-Estrada resigned as chief conductor of the Vienna Symphony on 12 April 2022, with immediate effect.
 The orchestra said the reason was its decision not to extend his contract beyond 2025.

 Orozco-Estrada debuted with the Houston Symphony Orchestra in October 2012, an appearance that led to a second engagement with the orchestra, for a private rehearsal.
 In January 2013, the Houston Symphony appointed Orozco-Estrada as its next music director, as of the 2014–2015 season.
 Before taking up the Houston post, he and the orchestra recorded Dvořák's Seventh Symphony.
-His most recent contract extension with the Houston Symphony was until the 2021–2022 season.
-Orozco-Estrada is scheduled to conclude his Houston music directorship at the close of the 2021–2022 season.
+His final contract extension with the Houston Symphony was until the 2021–2022 season.
+Orozco-Estrada concluded his Houston tenure at the close of the 2021–2022 season.

 Orozco-Estrada also serves as principal conductor of the Filarmónica Joven de Colombia and led them on their 2019 European tour.
+In March 2023, the city of Cologne announced the appointment of Orozco-Estrada as the next Generalmusikdirektor (GMD) of the city, which encompasses the Gürzenich Orchestra Cologne and Cologne Opera general director, effective with the 2025–2026 season.

+Orozco-Estrada first guest-conducted the RAI National Symphony Orchestra in May 2022.
+On the basis of this appearance, the RAI National Symphony Orchestra announced the appointment of Orozco-Estrada as its next principal conductor, effective October 2023, with an initial contract of three seasons.
+In October 2025, the Swedish Radio Symphony Orchestra announced the appointment of Orozco-Estrada as its next chief conductor, effective with the 2026–2027 season.